JunShao0104/Loc-NeRF-plus/README.md

 - If you want to use VIO for the predict step for a real robot demo, install a VIO such as [VINS-Fusion](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion) or [Kimera](https://github.com/MIT-SPARK/Kimera-VIO-ROS).

+- We suggest to use Docker to run our algorithms.

 # 2. Loc-NeRF installation
 ```bash
 # Setup catkin workspace